NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Results.md

 | More technical things, please | " |
 | I would like to learn more about cloud orchestration | A bit much to chew off in 1 day |

-1: Some cards had multiple points on them.
+1: Some notes had multiple points on them.

 ## The day as a whole

-After lunch only 7 people returned :(
+After lunch only 7 people returned.
+Another drifted in an hour later.

+For this event it turned out that there was some confusion about about the actual course dates and times :(

 Of those 7, 3 had to leave early, meaning only 4 were there at the end.

 Of those 4 only three left feedback.

+The question asked was:

+"*Write one thing you've liked about the course on the green sticky note, and one thing we can do to improve the course on the red sticky note.*"

 | Green |
 | ----- |